dgroomes/junit-playground/README.md

   Gradle thing not a JUnit thing.
 * DONE Split into sub-projects.
 In particular, there should be a 'basic' example and a 'junit-standalone' example
 * DONE Migrate to Gradle's Kotlin DSL
-* Is is it possible to use the Gradle application or distribution plugins to create the standalone escape hatch?
+* DONE Is is it possible to use the Gradle application or distribution plugins to create the standalone escape hatch?
 Would this be more idiomatic?
 Instead of building a file of references to classes by hand, I think this would be better.